excalidraw/excalidraw/src/packages/excalidraw/README_NEXT.md

 ```

 This function makes sure elements and state is set to appropriate values and set to default value if not present.
 It is a combination of [restoreElements](#restoreElements) and [restoreAppState](#restoreAppState).

-When `localAppState` is supplied, it's used in place of values that are missing (`undefined`) in `appState` instead of defaults.
-Use this as a way to not override user's defaults if you persist them.
-Required: supply `null`/`undefined` if not applicable.

-When `localElements` are supplied, they are used to ensure that existing restored elements reuse `version` (and increment it), and regenerate `versionNonce`.
-Use this when you import the scene with elements which may include the ones already on the scene, to ensure that your reconciliation algorithm can detect them as newer.
-Required: supply `null`/`undefined` if not applicable.

 #### `serializeAsJSON`